 Hopefully, on your first out-of-country business trip, you will have coworkers to help guide you through the correct behaviors.
 If your company has decided it is time to go global, and you are on the cutting edge, there is one thing to keep in mind about the process of learning that first country’s customs: be respectful.

-While each country will probably have their quirks, there seem to be five main areas of difference.
+While each country will probably have its quirks, there seem to be five main areas of difference.

 Greetings and Forms of address